noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 While spouting such a joke that she made a mistake with her jump “right after jumping again”, Alice leaps high enough to break through the clouds.
 As expected of one of the Six Kings, she got great leg strength... like hell I’d compliment her that?!
-What the heck are you doing, you idiot!!?!
+What the heck are you doing, you idiot?!
 I-I mean, if we’re accelerating this fast, the change in atmospheric pressure or something like that could be a big problem...